Xiphoseer/sdo-tool/docs/index.md

 Parts of this toolbox (in particular the `signum` crate that implements the file format) are available under the `MIT OR Apache-2.0` license.

-This only applies to the copying and distribution of the software in this collection, any document prepared with it is exclusively a derivative work of the source material (text, images and fonts) and can be distributed without additional restrictions under whatever conditions apply for derivative works of that material.
+This only applies to the copying and distribution of the software in this collection.
+Any document prepared with it is exclusively a derivative work of the source material (text, images and fonts) and can be distributed without additional restrictions under whatever conditions apply for derivative works of that material.